 Scoliosis is the abnormal sideways curvature of the spine, typically occurring in an S or C shape.
-If this curve becomes severe enough, it can be disabling, causing pain and/or making breathing difficult.
+If this curve becomes severe enough, it can be disabling, causing pain and/or making breathing difficult, among other symptoms.
 The majority of cases are mild and can usually be controlled when diagnosed early enough.

 There are several types of scoliosis, which are characterized by their unique causes.
 These include: